Spain's Best Places You Should Visit

 19. Malaga August Feria

-The Feria de Malaga is usually held during the middle of August each year and features live entertainment, traditional music shows, dancing, horses, fireworks and daily processions around the city centre.
+The Feria de Malaga is usually held during the middle of August each year and features live entertainment, traditional music shows, dancing, horses, fireworks and daily processions around the city center.

 Although the main party is held on Feria ground on the outskirts of the city we would highly recommend you visit all the events held around the Malaga old quarter where you can enjoy the amazing atmosphere whilst strolling around the decorated streets of central Malaga.

 20. Puerto Banus Marina Marbella

 Well known as the playground for the rich and famous, Marbella has a cosmopolitan vibe located alongside the beautiful Mediterranean Sea of the Costa del Sol.

 The stunning Puerto Banus Marina is home to more than enough multi-million-pound yachts and expensive cars to leave you open-mouthed.
 The Marina is also home to world-class restaurants, luxury hotels, fashionable boutiques and vibrant clubs.
 This is where beautiful celebrities are entertained as they lounge beachside or on their high-end yachts where expensive champagne flows everywhere.

 Marbella is where jet setters come to show off their wealth and they do it very well.
 However, you won't have to be a millionaire to enjoy the atmosphere that eludes quayside.

 21. Logrono Old Town in the Rioja Region